 After she was abandoned from her parents when she was only little, her aunt and uncle are the only people who are near and dear to her.

-Speak the same language – to understand each other very well; having the same opinions
+Speak the same language – to understand each other very well; having the same opinions and values

 In terms of our interests in life, we both speak the same language.

 Through thick and thin – you support someone in any circumstances may be good or bad

 Peter and I are inseparable through thick and thin.
 That’s how we are!